-There are two distinct species of orangutan: one living on Sumatra (recognised as Critically Endangered) and one on the island of Borneo (Endangered).
+There are two distinct species of orangutan: one living on Sumatra and one on the island of Borneo.
+Both species are recognised as critically endangered.

 As with all the great apes, orangutan are incredibly intelligent and use their vast intellect to ensure survival in the complex habitat of the tropical rainforest.
 They have adapted to an almost completely arboreal lifestyle too, and are the largest mammal by far that makes a life for itself high up in the jungle canopy.
 They are able to store complex maps of their environment in their memories, and will know the location of many fruiting trees throughout their range.
 Orangutan will plan their travels through the forest to arrive at specific fruiting trees just in time to catch them at the beginnings of fruiting – something not many humans could accomplish!